longanisainhertaco/dpf2/docs/run_benchmark.md

 The generated plot includes grey tolerance bands around the reference traces with the actual simulation output overlaid.
-A table lists whether current, voltage and neutron yield fall within their respective bands.
+A table lists whether current, voltage and neutron yield fall within their respective bands, and the metrics file records the maximum deviation for each signal.